jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (b) each portfolio allocation period in the calculation period.
   (c)
 Formula
-(4) The formula is— investor fraction × (income – loss) × rate– (expenses – rebates) × rate. days in allocation period Definition of items in formula
+(4) The formula is—investor fraction × (income – loss) × rate– (expenses – rebates) × rate.days in allocation period
+Definition of items in formula
 (5) The items in the formula are defined in subsections (6) to (12).
 Investor fraction